mariahlattas/website/contact.md

 You can **InMail** me on [LinkedIn](https://linkedin.com/in/mariahlattas).

-I am currently based in **Adelaide, South Australia** — lets get a coffee.
+I am currently based in **Sydney, South Australia** — lets get a coffee.

 ### Do you have a tip?